v9h/fantaware-demo/README.md

 ## what the FUCK is FantaWare demo?

 FantaWare demo is a community-ran project for the game Dollhouse Roleplay.
 Anyone can request any changes to the code or their own scripts to be added for easier use for everyone!

-WOOOOOOOOOOO
+This is MAINLY a project for a good antilog.
+If you want visualizers or whatever, go somewhere else.

 ### I want to contribute!
 Fork.